Introduction

 Common cardiac axis deviations include:

-Right Axis Deviation (RAD): An axis greater than +90°, RAD can be associated with right ventricular hypertrophy, chronic obstructive pulmonary disease (COPD), or pulmonary embolism.
+- Right Axis Deviation: An axis greater than +90°, RAD can be associated with right ventricular hypertrophy, chronic obstructive pulmonary disease (COPD), or pulmonary embolism.
 Recent studies indicate that RAD is the most common ECG abnormality, found in approximately 23.3% of patients, particularly those with dyspnea, underscoring its relevance in diagnosing respiratory and cardiac conditions.
 Employing this solution helps tackle the challenges presented by physiological variability and signal artifacts, ensuring more precise evaluations through advanced algorithms that improve data interpretation.

 Clinical Significance: